 10 Effective Employee Retention Strategies Every Company Needs

-Plus, your employee retention rate says a lot about your company culture.
+Plus, your retention rate says a lot about your company culture.
 A high employee turnover rate is not a good look — and employees talk.
 A poor retention rate showcases the fact your employees aren’t happy.
 This will make it all the more challenging to find quality candidates who are excited to work with you.
-Limiting turnover rate is critical to maintaining a strong workforce.
+Limiting the turnover rate is critical to maintaining a strong workforce.

 Retention starts on day one.
 Onboarding is a new employee’s first and defining experience with a company.
 Your onboarding process can quickly expose the good, the bad and the ugly when it comes to your company’s processes and procedures.
 If the onboarding process isn’t handled effectively, new hires could arrive at work on their first day to discover an apathetic, disorganized, and intimidating work environment.
 If this happens, any new employee will be mentally refining their resume before lunch.